dezzak/lmld-constitution/constitution.md

 (a) it is no longer functioning or able to hold such a meeting;

-(b) there have been serious irregularities in the conduct of the affairs of that Branch;
+(b) there have been serious irregularities in the conduct of the affairs of the Branch;

 (c) the affairs of the Branch have not been conducted in compliance with the Political Parties, Elections and Referendums Act 2000 and with its Constitution, this Constitution and the Party Constitution;